 Please note: These definitions stipulate what is considered full-time within the required ROS period.
-The duration of the ROS is listed in the contract (number of months or years).
+The duration of the ROS is listed in the agreement (number of months or years).
 The ROS is not shortened by billing above average or by working contracts with greater than 1.0FTE.

 What happens if I practice less than full time?